equinor/radix-public-site/public-site/site/guides/configure-jobs/index.md

 The content of the payload is then mounted in the job container as a file named `payload` in the directory specified in `payload.path` in [`radixconfig.yaml`](../../docs/reference-radix-config/#jobs).
 The data type of the `payload` value is string, and it can therefore contain any type of data (text, json, binary) as long as you encode it as a string, e.g. base64, when sending it to the job-scheduler, and decoding it when reading it from the mounted file inside the job container.
 The max size of the payload is 1MB.

-The compute job in the example above has payload.path set to `/compute/args`.
-Any payload send to the compute job-scheduler will available inside the job container in the file `/compute/args/payload`
+The compute job in the example above has `payload.path` set to `/compute/args`.
+Any payload, send to the compute job-scheduler, will available inside the job container in the file `/compute/args/payload`

 # Job Scheduler

-The job-scheduler is a web API service that you use to create, delete and monitor the state of jobs.
+The job-scheduler is a web API service, that you use to create, delete and monitor the state of jobs.
 Radix creates one job-scheduler per job defined in [`radixconfig.yaml`](../../docs/reference-radix-config/#jobs).
 A job-scheduler will listen to the port defined by `schedulerPort` and host name equal to the `name` of the job.
 The job-scheduler API can only be accessed by components running in the same environment, and it is not exposed to the Internet.
 No authentication is required.

 The job-scheduler exposes the following methods for managing jobs: